zhsun0357/Resonant-Scanned-LiDAR/README.md

 # Resonance-Scanned-LiDAR
-Scripts for the paper "Phase controlled resonance scanner", simulation and experiments
+Scripts for the paper "Phase Controlled Resonant Scanner for Fast Spatial Sampling" simulation part.